vatpac-technology/sops/docs/controller-skills/military.md

 !!! note
     Military aircraft normally operate NOCOM in military Restricted Areas and Class G airspace only. **Do not** permit NOCOM operations in Civil CTA.

+## Initial and Pitch
+The intial and Pitch is a military approach to enter the pattern.
+Military aircraft approach on runway heading (the INITIAL) then fly overhead the runway and then make a tight turn onto downwind (the PITCH).
+To deconflict traffic, military aircraft can be advised to: Pitch Short (abeam the threshold), Pitch (midfield) or Pitch Long (abeam the departure threshold).
+!!! note
+    Military Aircraft will be doing this approach at high speeds ranging from 240 to 350kts.
+    All airports have different altitude and approach points as such check for the specfic airports sops.

+!!! phraseology
+    *VIPR47 is approaching RWY 27 at East Sale via an initial and pitch.*
+**VIPR47**: "Request straight initial RWY 27"
+**ARA**: "VIPR47, cleared straight inital RWY 27 descend A015, Pitch Long"